eragasa/pypospack/README.rst

 This package as several directory.

 pypospack.

-This is the software package you have been looking for.
+This is the software package you have been looking for. pyPOSpack has several requirements for installation.

 test
 -> test_acceptance_serial